Yoyozana/CampusQueue_System/docs/product_vision.md

 ## Moore’s Vision Statement

-For: University students and administrative staff
+For: University students and administrative staff who need to access campus services (e.g., registration, finance) without wasting time in physical queues.
-Who: Experience long waiting times in physical queues
+Who: Experience long waiting times, overcrowding, and frustration when using traditional in-person queue systems.
 The: Campus Queue Management System
-Is a: Web-based queue management platform
+Is a: Web-based and mobile-accessible digital queue management platform.
-That: Enables users to join queues online, track their position, and allows administrators to manage queues efficiently
+That: Allows users to join queues remotely, receive real-time queue numbers, track their position live, get notifications when they are approaching service, and enables administrators to control and monitor multiple queues efficiently.
-Unlike: Traditional manual queue systems
+Unlike: Traditional manual queue systems that require physical presence, operate on paper-based or verbal order, and cause long waiting lines, confusion, and congestion.
-Our product: Reduces waiting time, improves efficiency, and enhances user experience
+Our product: System reduces physical waiting time by shifting waiting into a virtual queue, spreads arrivals more evenly, prevents overcrowding at service points, and improves efficiency, service speed, and overall user experience.